SuLab/sulab.org/_members/sandip-chatterjee.md

    youtube:
 ---

 Sandip was a postdoctoral researcher in the lab from November 2015 to July 2016.
+He is currently Associate Director of Data Engineering at Calico Life Sciences.